August 16, 2021 / 5 minute read

 There are so many reasons to keep your vehicles maintained, like keeping drivers safe for example.
 But often overlooked is how this upkeep will benefit you at auction time.

-So here’s what you should do:
+So here’s what we recommend you do:

 Give your vehicles regular checkups, including oil changes, tire rotations, as well as brake and windshield replacements.
 This will save you money in the long run and also prevent serious, costly damage from happening.